/etc/init.d/sshd restart

 VEID1 is the working VPS

-VEID is the VPS in question
+VEID is the VPS having problems.

 2) Copy directories from the OS template.
 The OS templates are stored under /vz/template/cache directory.